You can decorate a canvas bag with your favorite fabric in three steps! I made a fun DIY beach tote for summer pool trips. It’s SO easy!

 Brush a liberal coat of decoupage to the back of each strip and press each one down on the tote, allowing a little space between each strip.
 Lay the stripes down in order to recreate the pattern in the fabric.

 To add a little variation, you can also gently stagger each strip so the scene does not line up perfectly.
 It’s up to you.

 (When I washed mine, the strips held to the tote, but some of the edges did peel back a little.
 I just added more decoupage to secure them down again.)

 I love how the beachy fabric looks on my decoupage tote!
 If you want to decorate a canvas bag – this is a great way to go.
 It’s so easy.

 When you were a kid in art class, did you ever draw a picture and then cut it up into strips and reassemble the picture with the strips staggered to create a different/mottled look of the original drawing?

 I did . . . and that approach is what inspired this decoupage bag.
 I like how the stripes break up the Hawaiian scene a little so the effect is varied and slightly abstract.

 I’m having fun using this bag this summer . . . don’t you want to decorate a canvas bag to take to the beach or pool?

-Now that you know how to decoupage a bag, you might one to try one of these other cool Mod Podge Fabric projects:
+Now that you know how to decorate a canvas bag with decoupage medium, you might one to try one of these other cool Mod Podge Fabric projects: